MahanMehrvarz/PromptingRealities/README.md

 - Explore `core/main/` for the baseline assistant configuration and runtime scripts.
 This is useful in accuiring a deeper understanding of the paper and the windmill prototype.
 - Check `core/TelegramBot-Integration/` if you plan to deploy via Telegram; this variant wraps the assistant a SQLite log so you can run multi-user chats, handle voice messages, and expose the same MQTT controls through Telegram application available on most of the operating systems.
-- Start with `examples/RGBLED-assistant/` to see the full stack in action.
+- Use `examples/RGBLED-assistant/` as a scaffold when adapting the pipeline to new hardware or interaction scenarios.
+- **Upcoming change:** The current runtime relies on the OpenAI Assistants API, which is being phased out in favor of the Conversations API.
+A migrated version of this project targeting Conversations will be added here once available.

 ---